zkMIPS/zkm/README.md

 # ZKM

-ZKM is a general verifiable computing instructure based on [Plonky2](https://github.com/0xPolygonZero/plonky2) and the [MIPS microarchitecture](https://en.wikipedia.org/wiki/MIPS_architecture), empowering Ethereum as the Global Settlement Layer.
+ZKM is a general verifiable computing infrastructure based on [Plonky2](https://github.com/0xPolygonZero/plonky2) and the [MIPS microarchitecture](https://en.wikipedia.org/wiki/MIPS_architecture), empowering Ethereum as the Global Settlement Layer.

 # Building

-The zkm requires a latest nightly toolchain.
+In order to build the application, zkm requires a latest nightly toolchain.
 Just run `cargo build --release` in zkm directory.

 # Running the examples